selemis-com/clap_schema/SPECIFICATION.md

 `requires` contains requirements introduced by this argument.
 Each entry has a `when` predicate and a `target`. `when` is either `present` or an equality predicate on this argument's lexical value. `target` identifies either a canonical argument or a named argument group.

+These predicates retain Clap's value-source semantics: values originating only from a default do not satisfy `present` or equality predicates.

 When a predicate matches, the referenced target MUST be satisfied.
 An argument target is satisfied by supplying that argument.
 A group target is satisfied by supplying a member in accordance with that group's cardinality rules.

 ### `requiredIfAny` and `requiredIfAll`